Skip to main content

 Characters may know key incriminating evidence relating to the murder, so it’s important to discover their flaws and how to manipulate them to your advantage.
 You will not learn all this information in your first playthrough and it requires a little trial and error to uncover all the details.

-The game uses a clock system and after 6 in-game hours (or about 15-20 minutes in real time) someone realises your husband is missing and the crew have a trial before landing in the United States.
+The game uses a clock system and after 6 in-game hours (or about 15-20 minutes in real time) before someone realises your husband is missing and the crew have a trial before landing in the United States.
 Every character has a routine of where they will go and what they will do before the trial.
 Timing is key in later runs as you will want to make sure the right people have seen the right information to change the outcome of the trial.

 Other characters will often ask about the whereabouts of your husband, and if you make contradictions, it will come back to bite you at the trial.
 It’s crucial to plan a story and make sure you keep it consistent during a run.